wp-plugins/teachpress/readme.txt

 If you save plugins outside the normal path (/wp-content/plugins/), the plugin can't load required WordPress files in some cases.
 Solution: Change the path in the following plugin files: export.php (line 9) / feed.php (line 7).

 == Changelog ==
+= 4.2.2 - (11.09.2013) =
-= 4.2.1 - (11.09.2013) =
+* Bugfix: Fixed a bug which prevent adding of terms, course types and courses of studies = 4.2.1 - (11.09.2013) =
 * New: [tpcloud], [tplist], [tpsearch]: Style option "std_num" added
 * New: [tpcloud], [tplist]: Style option "std_num_desc" added